Culture

 Allegations Of Bribing Kingmakers

-Njie Mwambo John from the Gbwefoa clan, which is one of the three families making up Bokwaongo, openly accused Mr Njie Mbonde of bribing kingmakers during the March 19 consultative talks.
+Njie Mwambo John from the Gbwefoa clan, which is one of the three families making up Bokwaongo.
+He has openly accused Mr Njie Mbonde of bribing kingmakers during the March 19 consultative talks.

-In a written statement sent to MMI, he said: “I stand behind the truth, and I’m faithful to the norms and traditions of my village, tribe and culture.
-I can’t watch my village being betrayed and sold out to a stranger like Albert whose father not a Chief, and not from the Royal family and I stay quiet, reasons why I’m writing this.
+In a written statement sent to MMI, he said, “I stand behind the truth, and I’m faithful to the norms and traditions of my village, people and culture.
+I can’t watch my village being betrayed and sold out to a stranger like Albert whose father is not a Chief, and not from the royal family, and I stay quiet, which is why I’m writing this.
 The rightful man who is supposed to be chief should be made Chief.”

 “I have evidence of this bribe on paper and on record.
-There were six king makers, four took bribe to make Mr Albert Chief, and two refused to betray their land.
-The head of the Gbwefoa family was also Bribed to make Albert Njie Mbonde chief,” he said.
+There were six kingmakers; four took bribes to make Mr Albert chief, and two refused to betray their land.
+The head of the Gbwefoa family was also bribed to make Albert Njie Mbonde chief,” he said.

 Mola Nyoki Ngomba also shared these concerns.